 Any organisation may use assessment centre activities in their recruitment process, but they are more common with larger organisations that operate graduate schemes.
-An assessment centre (or assessment day) usually involves a series of different activities and tasks including: interviews, presentations, group activities and written tasks.
+An assessment centre (or assessment day) usually involves a series of different activities and tasks such as: interviews, presentations, group activities and written tasks.
 Your assessors will evaluate candidates against a defined set of competencies which could include: teamwork, creativity, communication, organisation, planning, persuasion, analytical skills, time management and problem solving.

 An invitation to an assessment centre follows a successful first round (or rounds) of interview and online tests.
-They vary a great deal in what happens but it is important to recognise that an assessment centre is expensive for an employer to put on, so by this stage of the process they only invite candidates they believe have a reasonable chance of success.
+They vary a great deal in what happens, but it is important to recognise that by this stage of the process they only invite candidates they believe have a reasonable chance of success.
 This can be a confidence boost but you should ensure you go well-prepared so that you can confirm their positive impression of you.

 Each assessment centre will be different but there are common themes in the types of activities you may encounter.
 Typically, all assessment activities are timed and have specific instructions so pay attention and be aware of time constraints.
 While you cannot prepare for every eventuality it is a good idea to familiarise yourself with the different activities you could face.

 Virtual assessment centres

-If you consider yourself to have a disability or health condition you can find our more on our disability pages abut disclosing to the organisation before the event and discuss what reasonable adjustments could be made to help you participate.
+If you consider yourself to have a disability or health condition you can find our more on our disability pages abut disclosing to the organisation before the event and discussing adjustments to help you participate.
 Similarly, if you are concerned about your internet connection you should approach the organisation to arrange a test call or discuss alternatives.